simplex-chat/simplex-chat/blog/20220928-simplex-chat-v4-encrypted-database.md

 [Implementation audit is arranged for October](#we-ask-you-to-help-us-pay-for-3rd-party-security-audit)!

-### On-device chat database encrypted with passphrase
+### Local chat database encryption

 <img src="./images/20220928-passphrase.png" width="330">

 SimpleX Chat focus has always been on protecting messages in delivery, not when they are stored on the device.
-This release changes it - now all messages that you receive and send are stored on the device encrypted using SQLCipher 4.0.
+This release changes it - now all messages that you receive and send are stored on the device encrypted with [SQLCipher](https://github.com/sqlcipher/sqlcipher).

-If you are already using SimpleX Chat, your database will remain unencrypted until you enter the passphrase via the app settings.
+**Please note**: If you are already using SimpleX Chat, your database will remain unencrypted until you enter the passphrase via the app settings.
 You have to remember the passphrase you choose, as there is no way to recover it if it is lost.

 By default your passphrase will be stored securely on the device (in KeyChain on iOS or encrypted with the key stored in TPM, if available, on Android) - it is only accessible to the app, and only on one device.
 Storing passphrase is required for instant notifications to work.
 In this case, if you lose the passphrase, the app will continue to work, but you will not be able to change the passphrase and to migrate your user profile to another device.